vygr/ChrysaLisp/README.md

 calculates minimum compile workload, or `(make-all)` to do everything regardless, at the Lisp command prompt.
 This Lisp has a C-Script 'snippets' capability to allow mixing of C-Script compiled expressions within assignment and function calling code.
-An elementary optimise pass exists for these expressions.
+An elementary optimize pass exists for these expressions.
 Both the virtual assembler and C-Script compiler are written in Lisp, look in the *sys/code.inc*, *lib/asm/xxx.inc*, *sys/func.inc*, *lib/trans/x86_64.inc*, *lib/trans/arm64.inc* and *lib/asm/vp.inc* for how this